moonlight58/ArchLinuxTutorial/README.md

 <details><summary>Note to the user, before you follow this tutorial (drop-down) </summary>

-I'm just a student trying new things, for example Arch Linux.
+I'm just a CS student trying new things, for example Arch Linux.
 This tutorial is not 100% bug proof (I can assure you it works tho...), i'm still trying Arch Linux and i'm not an expert of this distro.
 If you stumble upon problems I didn't cover up, please search on the official [Arch Linux documentation](https://wiki.archlinux.org/title/Installation_guide) or the [Arch Linux forums](https://bbs.archlinux.org/) or even on the internet in general.
 I'm not responsible if anything bad happens to your system while you're following this tutorial.
 As I said earlier, i'm still learning too Arch Linux, it's a way to teach the new people with this distro and help me learning too.
 Anyway, i hope you enjoy this tutorial and have fun with Arch Linux!

 If you have any tips/recommendation or even flaws inside my tutorial (since i'm not an expert, there are flaws that i'm not aware).
 Contact me either through [discord](https://discordapp.com/users/484713064655224854) or through my mail which is gael.rothlin@proton.me